 - House: In the first-season episode "Poison", an 82-year-old woman goes to the clinic because she's acting unexpectedly "frisky".
 She flirts with House while he examines her, saying, "You remind me of [Ashton Kutcher].
 Same bedroom eyes."

-- Slappy Squirrel does this Once an Episode in Animaniacs, whenever another character reminds her of <insert obscure pop culture figure (or cartoon character) from more than 20 years ago here>".
+- Slappy Squirrel does this Once an Episode in Animaniacs, whenever another character reminds her of "a very young <insert obscure pop culture figure (or cartoon character) from more than 20 years ago here>".
 For example, to a bulldog: "You remind me of a very young Scooby-Doo."
 It is difficult to tell at times whether she is being complimentary or insulting with these comparisons.

 - Negi of Mahou Sensei Negima! constantly reminds people of his father.
 During the end of his tournament bout with Jack Rakan, Jack reminisces that it's almost like fighting with Nagi again.